gao-hongnan/modal-examples/golden_gate_bridge/README.md

 ## CHANGELOG

-Latest app id @ap-w6lsbMKBgeKFkNyIRSzg6x trained and ran on a grid from $0.6$ to $1.1$ with step size $0.05$ for the coefficients.
+Latest app-id@ap-w6lsbMKBgeKFkNyIRSzg6x with git commit hash@664e2002a04d5a102c81f0d5d0f58a01e0468b93 trained and ran on a grid from $0.6$ to $1.1$ with step size $0.05$ for the coefficients.
 This serves as a baseline for the model.
+The identifier for the run is `20240608191148`.

+The app logs are not available to everyone, so here I include a link to the public weights and biases [logs here](https://wandb.ai/hongnangao/golden-gate-bridge-repeng/runs/alqffe07/logs?nw=nwuserhongnangao).

 ## References And Further Readings